 The Lord is my shepherd; there is nothing I shall want.
-Fresh and green are the pastures where he gives me repose. to revive my drooping spirit.
-He guides me along the right path; he is true to his name.
+Fresh and green are the pastures where he gives me repose.
+Near restful waters he leads me, to revive my drooping spirit.
+He guides me along the right path; / he is true to his name.

 If I should walk in the valley of darkness no evil would I fear.
 You are there with your crook and your staff; with these you give me comfort.
-My head you have anointed with oil; my cup is overflowing.
+My head you have anointed with oil; / my cup is overflowing.
 Surely goodness and kindness shall follow me all the days of my life.
-In the Lord's own house shall I dwell for ever and ever.
+In the Lord's own house shall I dwell forever and ever.